krishnanlab/teaching/compbio/README.md

 ## Course Activities

 ### Pre-class Assignments
 For each topic, you will be assigned a paper after the topic's "lecture" class that you are required to read.
 The link to the PDF of the paper will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/compbio#calendar) along with instructions on a specific analysis in the paper you should pay special attention to.

-You are required to turn-in a two-page report containing a summary and critique of the paper.
-This report is due _before_ the topic's "paper discussion" class.
-Points will be deducted for reports shorter or longer than two-pages.
-Wrong papers will be graded as zero.
+You are required to turn-in a two-page report containing the following:

+**Part 1** (page 1) of your report: Analysis and summary of the paper as a whole.
-**Page 1** of your report should contain the following three sections:
+It should contain the following three sections:
 1. _Background_
     - What problem/task is the paper trying to address?
 What is the biological problem and/or the computational challenge?
     - How was the problem/task addressed up to that point and what were the limitations of the _then_ current practice?